Short breaks in York

 York breaks in Spring

 March’s York Literature Festival does a good job of pulling in the literati – in recent years its speakers have included David Starkey, Jenni Murray and Carol Ann Duffy, while events across the city include writing workshops, walks, talks and readings in some of York’s most beautiful spots.
 April sees the Tour de Yorkshire pedal into town.
 This joint venture between the county authorities and the Amaury Sport Organisation kicked off in 2014, when the Tour de France first set off from Yorkshire, stirring up cycle-mania across the region.
 It has become a huge event in the cycling calendar, with more than two million fans lining the streets for 2016’s race.
 Even if you don’t know your fixies from your BMXs, this is a spectacle to behold – and the excitement is infectious.
-In late spring, the York International Shakespeare Festival takes place – an exciting celebration of performed by new and adventurous artists from the world over.
+In late spring, the York International Shakespeare Festival takes place – an exciting celebration performed by new and adventurous artists from the world over.
 All members of the family are catered for, with plays and workshops aimed at children, and imaginative reinterpretations of well-known works for seasoned Shakespeare enthusiasts.

 York breaks in summer